This post may contain affiliate links. Read my full disclosure policy.

-Fresh tree ripened peaches make this recipe, so if possible purchase from a local grower.
-Peaches purchased at the grocery store were most likely picked earlier, for transport before they had a chance to tree ripen, making their flavor pale in comparison to peaches that have a chance to fully develop on the tree.
-The difference is startling.
+Fresh tree-ripened peaches make this recipe even better, so if possible purchase from a local grower when in season.
+Peaches purchased at the grocery stores were most likely picked much earlier for transport before they had a chance to ripen, making their flavor pale in comparison to peaches that have a chance to fully develop on the tree.
+The difference is startling!

 Defuzz the peaches, dice and add to a bowl.
 Add the diced onion, minced habanero, cilantro and lime and refrigerate until ready to serve.
 This is best prepared the day of use.
 TIP: To remove peach fuzz, gently rub dry peaches with a terry cloth-style towel with gentle pressure, then rinse and dry.

 The flavorful adobo sauce that the chipotles are bathed in, is also utilized in the marinade.
 Save the rest of the can by dividing the left over chipotles in to small Ziplock backs and freeze for another use.